 - Provide students with the necessary knowledge and experience to qualify for national MLS certification examinations

-- Provide opportunities for professional development to enhance students’ motivation to continue the pursuit of lifelong learning by regularly participating in continuing education activities and programs.
+- Provide opportunities for professional development to enhance students’ motivation to continue the pursuit of lifelong learning by regularly participating in CLS and UTEP EDGE experiences.

-Service at all levels (program, department, college and university) plays an integral role in the mission of the CLS program.
-The program faculty and students will actively engage in service to the university, professional organizations, and public and private health agencies, especially those within Hispanic and border communities.
+Service plays an integral role in the mission of the CLS Program.
+The program Faculty and students will actively engage in service to the college, university, professional organizations and public and private agencies needing diagnostic services especially in the medically underserved communities.